-

 Warring States period, that power eventually returned to the dukes again.

-In 249 BC, King Kaolie of the state of
+King Kaolie of the state of

 Chu invaded and annexed Lu.